burgerindividual/StructureFinder/README.md

 ## StructureFinder
-StructureFinder is a program that is built to find structures in Minecraft and list their coordinates.
+StructureFinder is a program that is built to find structures from a seed in Minecraft and list their coordinates.

 It relies on the [Amidst library](https://github.com/toolbox4minecraft/amidst) to do most of the work.